genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

   ...
   raiden skill;
   xingqiu skill, burst;
-  bennett burst, skill; //use bennett's skill after burst so that xiangling can catch the particles xiangling burst, skill;
+  bennett burst, skill; // use bennett's skill after burst so that xiangling can catch the particles xiangling burst, skill;
   ...
 ```